From Misty Hills to Contaminated Fields: A Geothermal Struggle in Indonesia

 A visitor enjoying the hot spring at Bitingan is seated by a small pool, gazing towards the Dieng PLTP Pad 10 project.
 (Project M/Primagung Dary Riliananda)

-Rizal Agung Setiawan, a young man from Bakal village, located less than 3 kilometers from Karangtengah, said that the biggest threat from expansion is the loss of vital water springs that sustain the community.
+Agung Rizal Setiawan, a young man from Bakal village, located less than 3 kilometers from Karangtengah, said that the biggest threat from expansion is the loss of vital water springs that sustain the community.

 Rizal, who is currently a graduate student in agriculture at Universitas Gadjah Mada in Yogyakarta, pointed out that even without expansion, the residents have complained a lot about water and other problems.